MegaAntiCheat/key-distributor/README.md

 # key-distributor
-Stateless web app written in Flask to distribute account-tied private keys to MegaAntiCheat clients using Steam OAuth.
+Stateless web app written in Flask to distribute account-tied private keys to MegaAntiCheat clients using Steam OpenID.
 _work in progress_

 # Getting Started